peetal/peetali/content/authors/admin/_index.md

   - course: MS in Cogntiive Neurosceince
     institution: University of Oregon
     year: 2019-2020
-  - course: BA in Cognitive Neuroscience and Biology (minor)
+  - course: BA in Cognitive Neuroscience and Biology
     institution: Washington University in St.Louis
     year: 2015-2019